Helm Best Practices and Recommendations

 Versions

-When your chart depends on other charts, you will need to declare in Chart.yaml the versions of these dependency charts.
+When your chart depends on other charts, you must declare in Chart.yaml the versions of these dependency charts.
 Instead of using an exact version like:

 version: 1.8.2

-we can declare an approximate version, by prefixing with the tilde ~ sign
+You should declare an approximate version by prefixing it with the tilde ~ sign.

 version: ~1.8.2